Exploring Economic and Social Reality: Statistics and Their Impact

 - Dr. Ronald G. Hernandez Maldonado, Cost of Living Index (COLI)

-- Alberto L. Velazquez Estrada, Migratory Flow and Labor Group Structure in Puerto Rico
+- Alberto L. Velazquez Estrada, Migratory Flow and Structure of the Puerto Rico Labor Group

 Materials: